huangli712/ACGui/docs/src/install.md

 ```

 After a few seconds, the documentation is built and saved in the `acgui/docs/build` directory if everything is OK.
 The home page of the documentation is `acgui/docs/build/index.html`.
 The users can open it with any web browsers.

+!!! info

+    If the documentation has not been generated successfully, please try the following solutions:

+    * Install the `ACFlow` and `ACGui` codes via the official `Pkg` package.
+    * Or setup the environment variables `ACFLOW_HOME` and `ACGUI_HOME`.
+They should be associated with the `src` folders of the `ACFlow` and `ACGui` codes, respectively.